Akamad007/django-hashphrase/README.rst

 4. To register a function::

-    from hashlink import hashlink_register
+    from hashphrase import hashphrase_register
-    @hashlink_register('my_click_handler')
+    @hashphrase_register('my_click_handler')
     def test_success(request, has_error, error_msg, hash_link, content_obj):
         """
-        use hashlink_register decorator to register this function to be called when users click on the email link.
+        use hashphrase_register decorator to register this function to be called when users click on the email link.
         be sure to check has_error.
 If not verified, has_error = True See HashLink class for error code definition